madetech/learn/workshops/09-Polymorphism-Workshop/README.md

 Sure - there is more code after our refactoring.

-However, software design is more that just reducing lines of code.
+However, software design is more than just reducing lines of code.

 * Whenever we change a file, we risk breaking other things in the same file.
 * Whenever we change a file that someone else is working on, we risk a merge.